-Life in the UK has been almost ‘back to normal’ since July.
-Most adults are now fully vaccinated, rules have been lifted, and English language schools in the UK are delighted to be welcoming students back to their classrooms.
+Life in the UK has been almost ‘back to normal’ since July 2021.
+Most adults are now fully vaccinated, most restrictions have been lifted, and English language schools in the UK are welcoming students back to their classrooms.

 We know many students are excited at the idea of travelling after so long spent at home.
-But what kind of experience can you expect to have if you study English in the UK in 2021?
+But what kind of experience can students expect if they study English in the UK in 2021?

 English language schools are open and international students are returning